roblevay/MDP080/5_Modify.md

 Switch to the query pane containing the SELECT query and run it.
 Note that the table has been updated using the values returned by the SELECT statement.

----

 ### Delete data

-To delete rows in the table, you generally use the DELETE statement; though you can also remove all rows from a table by using the TRUNCATE TABLE statement.
+To delete rows in the table, you generally use the `DELETE` statement; though you can also remove all rows from a table by using the `TRUNCATE TABLE` statement.

 On the query pane containing the UPDATE statement, replace the existing code with the following code.